Lock-on (protest tactic): Devices

 Lock-ons were originally performed with chains and handcuffs, but other devices have been introduced, including tripods and tubes or pipes with handholds built in to link a person to an object or to create chains of people.
 Other common hardware includes padlocks, U-locks and other bicycle locks, lockboxes and tripods and platforms and other rigging in tree sitting.

 A more complicated lock-on is the sleeping dragon, which involves protesters putting their limbs through pipes containing concrete, or a mixture of steel and concrete, and is only limited by the imagination and ingenuity of those making the lock-on.
 The protester can choose between a type that will allow them to willingly remove themselves or a type that requires machinery to remove them.
 Devices can be buried as an additional barrier to removal.
 A car dragon is a car concreted into place after removing the wheels, where protestors can then lock-on to a further device fixed to the car.

+Opposition in law

+In the United Kingdom in May 2023, the Public Order Act 2023 made it a criminal offence for a person to "attach themselves to another person, to an object or to land" with the intention of causing serious disruption.
+"Going equipped" with such an aim was also criminalised.